-Queen’s University medical school accepts 100 students annually.
-This four-year MD program looks for applicants who demonstrate strong academic record and personal characteristics that befit a future physician.
-Queen's University is also one of the most selective med schools in the country, so it may be in your best interest to hire a medical school consultant in Canada.
+Queen’s University School of Medicine accepts 100 students annually.
+They are looking for applicants who demonstrate strong academic record and personal characteristics that befit a future physician.
+Queen's University is also one of the most selective med schools in Canada, so it may be in your best interest to hire medical school admissions consulting services.
 In this blog, you will learn Queen’s University medical school admission requirements and statistics, available programs, selection factors, and get some tips for how to get accepted!

 Article Contents